China's Dongfeng, fresh from PSA deal, posts strong 2013 profit

 “Relying too much on Japanese brands is a risk for Dongfeng.”

-Dongfeng formed a joint venture with another French carmaker, Renault SA, last year, when they started building a factory in the central city of Wuhan that will manufacture 150,000 cars a year upon completion.
+Dongfeng formed a joint venture with another French carmaker, Renault SA, last year (RENA.PA), when they started building a factory in the central city of Wuhan that will manufacture 150,000 cars a year upon completion.

 ($1 = 0.7256 Euros)